 Florence Piazza della Signoria

-Piazza della Signoria is one of the best-known piazzas in Florence and maybe the most recognizable Florence landmark after the duomo.
+Piazza della Signoria is one of the best-known piazzas in Florence, home to the most recognizable Florence landmark after the duomo: Palazzo Vecchio.

-Located in the city center, the Piazza is a destination in itself, with much to see.
+Located in the city center, the Piazza is a destination in itself, a place that embody the idea of Florence as an open air museum.

-Palazzo Ugoccioni, Palazzo delle Assicurazioni Generali with classical and neoclassical architerures.
+• Palazzo Ugoccioni, Palazzo delle Assicurazioni Generali with classical and neoclassical architecture.

 Address: Piazza della Signoria, Firenze, Italy